-U.S. HISTORY, CONSTITUTION AND AMERICAN IDEALS (CSU REQUIREMENT ONLY)
+U.S. HISTORY, CONSTITUTION AND AMERICAN IDEALS (CSU Requirement Only)

-CSU: Two courses - one from Group 1 and POL 101.
-POL 101 satisfies CSU Groups 2 and 3.
 NOTE: This requirement is NOT part of IGETC, but it may be completed prior to transfer.

-CSU-Group 1: Historical development of American institutions and ideals (HIST 108, 110)
+CSU-Group 1: Historical Development of American Institutions and Ideals (HIST 108, 110)

-CSU-Group 2: U.S. Constitution and government (POL 101)

-CSU-Group 3: California state and local government (POL 101)
+CSU-Group 2: U.S. Constitution and Government (POL 101) CSU-Group 3: California State and Local Government (POL 101)